 McCrary students have embarked on an exciting and educational partnership with the North Carolina Zoo and participate in a project called U.N.I.T.E.
 "Uganda North Carolina International Teaching for the Environment."

-- Engage teachers in the development of curriculum which explores cultural, economic, social and environmental connections between North Carolina and Uganda.
+- Engage teachers in the development of a curriculum that explores cultural, economic, social, and environmental connections between North Carolina and Uganda.

 UCOTA currently includes 39 communities and has over 2000 members from all parts of the country.
 UCOTA is actively training members in conservation and providing educational programs that will help develop new sources of income for area communities.